data-devs-eec/Sveltkit/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+🔍 Key Features:
+- Hierarchical dashboard structure
+- Real-time data integration
+- User-friendly design
+- Role-based access
+- Geospatial data utilization
+- Analytical representation
+- Gamification for officer engagement
+  Analytics:
+    Within the analytics section, officers have access to detailed insights categorized by various parameters such as police station, district, village, crime category, and timelines.
+These analytics serve as invaluable tools for strategic decision-making, enabling law enforcement agencies to allocate resources effectively and respond proactively to emerging           trends or challenges.
+Complementing these functionalities are dynamic visualization tools that make data interpretation interactive and engaging.
+These visualizations offer a deeper understanding of trends and patterns, facilitating data-driven decision-making and promoting transparency within the organization.